Bassitt throws 7 innings as Athletics beat White Sox 2-0

 Giolito struck out the side in the third and sixth innings and ended his outing with five straight strikeouts.
 He has just one victory in his last seven starts after winning eight straight outings in May and June.

+“Coming out of the break, I was a little flat.
+I’ll admit that,” Giolito said.
+“I think my legs weren’t under me, but the last two turns I really got in the weight room and made the routine better.
+Doing things more for maintenance.
+It’s a long year.”

-Bassitt, who made his major league debut with the White Sox in 2014, is 3-1 with a 2.00 ERA in his last six starts.
+Bassitt is 3-1 with a 2.00 ERA in his last six starts.

 Liam Hendriks struck out two in the ninth for his 12th save in 17 opportunities.